MDAnalysis/MDAnalysis.github.io/_posts/2022-11-02-relicensing.md

    fall under the copyleft license requirements of the MDAnalysis library license.

-Thus, the LGPL gives people the freedom to choose any license for their own code that *makes use* of the MDAnalysis library as a whole (namely ``import MDAnalysis`` or subclassing).
-They can also make a commercial product out of it with a restrictive license (although we encourage open source licenses).
-However, one cannot just take parts of the MDAnalysis code and put it into another piece of code unless the other code is then *also* licensed under the GPL/LGPL.
-The LGPL ensures that the MDAnalysis library itself remains open and free.
+Thus, it is our view that the LGPL gives people the freedom to choose any license for their own code that *makes use* of the MDAnalysis library as a whole (namely ``import MDAnalysis`` or subclassing).
+This includes closed / commercial licenses (although we encourage the use of open source licenses).
+However, one would not be able to just take parts of the MDAnalysis code and put it into another piece of code unless the other code is then *also* licensed under a compatible copyleft license (i.e. GPLv3+/LGPLv3+).

 We considered other popular licenses but none fulfilled our requirements.

 ## How will the relicensing process work?

 As of writing, MDAnalysis has [over 160 contributors][contributors].
 All of which have contributed code under the terms of the GPL v2+ license.
 We also have a large user community which uses the library for many wonderful scientific applications, including several downstream libraries.

 Ultimately, the final decision on relicensing [rests with code authors](#Contacting-contributors).
 However, we fully recognise that